vespa-engine/documentation/en/getting-started-ranking.md

 }
 ```

-Here, the tensors have one dimension and are hence vectors - the sum of the tensor product is hence the doc product.
+Here, the tensors have one dimension, so they are vectors -
+the sum of the tensor product is hence the doc product.
 As all values are 1, all products are 1 and the sum is 2:

 <table class="table" style="width: auto">